Edward-kwabena-Twumasi/TravelMate/README.md

 # TravelMate

-Undergraduate Research Project: Integrated ticketing for booking buses, trains, and flights with ease.
+Undergraduate Research Project: Integrated ticketing for booking buses, trains, and flights with ease and a lot of innovative features.

 ## Background